Austin-Gabriel/Framingham-Heart-Analysis/README.md

 pip install -r requirements.txt

 3. **Run the Jupyter Notebook:**
-- Open the `analysis.ipynb` notebook and run the cells in sequential order.
+- Open the `Machine Learning Project.ipynb` notebook and run the cells in sequential order.

 4. **Explore the Results:**
 - Review the generated visualizations and analyses in the notebook to gain insights into the Framingham Heart Study data.